 Prior to the passage of the CARES Act, NMHC called on lawmakers to enact a number of provisions that would provide assistance to renters and property owners affected by financial hardships as a result of the COVID-19 outbreak.
 Many of our proposals were incorporated into the $2 trillion CARES Act, not the least of which were the recovery rebates and the expanded unemployment benefits.

 As Congress looks at the next phase of relief, NMHC is continuing to make the case for critically needed emergency relief for the rental industry, housing professionals and our residents.
-While NMHC is pleased to see that these provisions were included in the House-passed bill, there is much work left to be done.
-For example, establishing an emergency rental assistance program and preventing a protracted extension of a federal eviction moratorium are two key industry priorities.
+For example, establishing an emergency rental assistance program and mitigating the impact of the Centers for Disease Control’s eviction moratorium are two key industry priorities.

 NMHC is the voice of the apartment industry in Washington, D.C. – a role we don’t take lightly.

 After all, decisions in Washington not only affect your organization’s bottom line, but also the safety and security of your employees and residents.
 The NMHC Government Affairs Team has spent approximately 7,400 hours working on your behalf since the onset of this crisis – read on to see the highlights of what we’ve been working on.

 As Congress works to reach a deal on a second COVID-19 relief package, NMHC is in constant communication with lawmakers on several provisions important to the multifamily and its residents – including the following:

 Provide Financial Mitigation and Mortgage Forbearance Protections

 Create a Federal Reserve Credit Facility for Mortgage Services

 Expand the Small Business Administration’s (SBA) Paycheck Protection Program (PPP) to Include All Multifamily Businesses